Angmar2722/Angmar2722.github.io/CTFwriteups/bcactf2021.md

 ![BCACTF 2021 Writeup](/assets/img/ctfImages/bcactf2021/img11.png)

 Note that we also have the line `if (strcmp(response, "i pledge to not cheat")) {` which means that if the strings are equal, the program would not enter this if clause as equal strings in strcmp returns 0.
 Anything else would have returned a non zero value and hence entered this clause and exited (`exit(1)`).
 So we know that inside `main`, the buffer is 64 bytes, the next 8 bytes are the base pointer and the next 8 bytes are the return address of main.
-So if we overflow these 72 bytes and then add the return address of `cheat` which is where we want to go, `main` would return to `cheat` and then print out the flag.
+So if we overflow these 72 bytes and then add the return address of `cheat` (found using objdump) which is where we want to go, `main` would return to `cheat` and then print out the flag.

 This was the payload : `python2 -c 'print("i pledge to not cheat"+"\x00"*51+"\x16\x12\x40\x00\x00\x00\x00\x00")' | nc bin.bcactf.com 49156`